Víctor Jara: Musical and theatrical career

-In 1957, he met Violeta Parra, a singer who had steered folk music in Chile toward modern song composition rooted in traditional forms, and who had established musical community centers called peñas to incorporate folk music into everyday life.
-Jara absorbed these lessons and began singing with a group called Cuncumén, with whom he continued his explorations of Chile's traditional music.
-He worked as a guitarist and vocalist from 1957 to 1963.
-He was deeply influenced by the folk music of Chile and other Latin American countries, and by artists such as Parra, Atahualpa Yupanqui, and the poet Pablo Neruda.
-In the 1960s, Jara started specializing in folk music and sang at Santiago's La Peña de Los Parra, owned by Ángel Parra.
-Through these activities, he became involved in the Nueva canción movement of Latin American folk music.
+In 1957, Jara met Violeta Parra, who had steered Chilean folk music toward a modern song tradition rooted in older forms and who had founded community centers, or peñas, devoted to folk music.
+Jara absorbed these influences and began performing with the folk ensemble Cuncumén, working as its guitarist and vocalist from 1957 to 1963.
+He was deeply influenced by the folk traditions of Chile and the wider Andean region, and by figures such as Parra, Atahualpa Yupanqui, and poet Pablo Neruda.
+During the 1960s he specialized increasingly in folk music, performing at Santiago's La Peña de los Parra, run by Ángel Parra, and became closely associated with the broader Nueva canción movement of Latin American folk music.